Local limit of the random degree constrained process: Proof of local weak limit result

 \subsection{Estimates of alarm probabilities}

 In this section our goal is to prove \refL{lem:alarm}, i.e., that with high probability, the alarm never rings during our coupling algorithm (see \refD{def:alarm}).
-This then also allows us to prove Theorems~\ref{thm:local-limit1} and~\ref{thm:local-limit2} for $\hat{t}<\infty$.
+This also allows us to prove Theorem~\ref{thm:local-limit1} for $\hat{t}<\infty$.

-\begin{definition}[Uniform distribution on $G^n$] Let us denote by $\underline{\mu}^n = \left( \mu^n_v \right)_{v \in V(G^n)}$ the uniform distribution on the vertices of $G^n$, i.e.
+\begin{definition}[Uniform distribution on $G^n$] Let us denote by $\underline{\mu}^n = \left( \mu^n_v \right)_{v \in V(G^n)}$ the uniform distribution on the vertices of $G^n$, i.e.,

 \end{definition}

 Recall the notion of the measure $\underline{\nu}^n$ on $V(G^n)$ from \eqref{eq:nu-def}.